JamesFormosa/serverless-stream-processing/4-kinesis analytics/README.md

 1. Setup an SNS topic for alerts to be sent to for patients having a temp above 99.9.

-1. Setup an SQS queue and subscrive to the SNS topic.
+1. Setup an SQS queue and subscribe to the SNS topic.

 1. Adjust the Lambda IAM role to provide Publish capability to the SNS topic.